Chandrayee/Learning-from-Richer-Guidance/README.md

 Run baseline.py and cirlf_noeps.py separately for simulation experiments

-Run userstudy1.py -m [method 1 or 2 or 3] for running one user study where method 1 is 20 baseline queries, method 2 is 20 cirlf queries and method 3 is the validation part
+Run userstudy1.py -m [method 1 or 2 or 3] for running one user study where method 1 is 20 baseline queries, method 2 is 20 comparison+feature queries and method 3 is the validation part (more details on validation in the paper)